DevOpsVisions/common-workspace-hub/docs/standards-and-practices/standards-and-conventions.md

 Example: `Bug - User Authentication - Error When Logging In`

-- **[Type]**: Indicate the type of issue, such as Bug, Feature Request, Improvement, Task, Documentation, or Refactor.
+- **[Type]**: Indicate the type of issue, such as Bug, Feature, Story, Improvement, Task, Documentation, or Refactor.
 - **[Component/Area]**: Mention the specific component, feature, or area of the project affected (e.g., User Authentication, UI, API).
 - **[Brief Description of Problem or Need]**: Provide a short and clear description of the problem, need, or request.